-Processing emotionally charged events like the Ahmaud Arbery case can affect a person at moral and spiritual levels that can be hard to manage.
+Processing emotionally charged events can impact people in ways that are difficult to manage.
 What can be done to support them?

-The trial of Daunte Wright has just begun, and another verdict is around the corner.
-How can companies apply the Ahmaud Arbery brief in response to the trial verdict of Daunte Wright?
+How can companies apply the Ahmaud Arbery brief in response to the verdict in the shooting of Daunte Wright?
 How can a company create a culture of empathy and safety in response to social injustices?
-The solutions to violence and racism may not be solved in the workplace but there are ample actions which can shape a response to support staff and clients.
-Take a bold stance.
-Create brave spaces.
-Check in with colleagues.
-Act.
+While solutions to violence and racism may not come from the workplace, there are myriad ways employers can positively shape their responses to support staff and clients.

 Subscribe to our newsletter for regular insight and news

 Current workforce realities such as competing job opportunities and The Great Resignation make Total Rewards programs vital for attracting and retaining talent.
 Here’s how companies can do it right.Read More >>

 Over the last five years, there’s been an increasing focus on laws centered around digital protections and worker’s rights, specifically the “right to disconnect.”Read More >>